-The geology in the Caliguey and Santa Clara area is dominated by Quaternary and Tertiary sedimentary units as well as Cretaceous Chilitos Formation volcanic and sedimentary units.
-Similar formations outcrop in the La Salada area.
+The geology locally at the Caliguey salar, Santa Clara salar and La Salada salar are dominated by Quaternary and Tertiary sedimentary units as well as Cretaceous Chilitos Formation volcanic and sedimentary units.

 Regional Tectonics